Antonio-Kim/fullstackopen2022/part3/phonebook/README.md

 You can display the default error message returned by Mongoose, even though they are not as readable as they could be.

 NB: On update operations, mongoose validators are off by default.
 Read the documentation to determine how to enable them.

+### 3.20*: Phonebook database, step 8
+Add validation to your phonebook application, that will make sure that phone numbers are of the correct form.
+A phone number must
+- has length of 8 or more
+- if formed of two parts that are separated by -, the first part has two or three numbers and the second part also consists of numbers
+  - eg. 09-1234556 and 040-22334455 are valid phone numbers
+  - eg. 1234556, 1-22334455 and 10-22-334455 are invalid
+Use a Custom validator to implement the second part of the validation.

+If an HTTP POST request tries to add a name that is already in the phonebook, the server must respond with an appropriate status code and error message.